MrHacker-X/CryptoHunterX/README.md

 ## Where to Buy

-To purchase CryptoHunterX or learn more about this powerful wallet finder tool, please contact [@ethicxbot](https://telegram.me/ethicxbot) on Telegram or visit our [Instagram](https://instagram.com/haxorlex) page.
+To purchase CryptoHunterX, please contact me on  [Instagram](https://instagram.com/haxorlex) page.

 ## Screenshots